Malzahn names freshman Bo Nix Auburn’s starting quarterback

-AUBURN, Ala. — Freshman Bo Nix will be Auburn’s starting quarterback in the season opener.
+AUBURN, Ala. — Freshman Bo Nix will make his Auburn debut as the starting quarterback on a big stage.

-Auburn announced coach Gus Malzahn’s decision on Twitter Tuesday, officially ending a battle with redshirt freshman Joey Gatewood.
-Nix will lead the 16th-ranked Tigers against Oregon on Aug.
+Nix was proclaimed the 16th-ranked Tigers’ starter on Tuesday, ending a battle with redshirt freshman Joey Gatewood.
+Nix will take the field in Auburn’s opener against No. 11 Oregon on Aug.
 31 in Arlington, Texas.

+“I think he had a very good fall camp,” Auburn coach Gus Malzahn said Tuesday evening.
+“I think there’s a lot of intangibles that go with that.
+But at the end of the day it’s just the consistency, and giving us the best chance of being successful.”

-He was a five-star prospect rated the nation’s top dual threat quarterback in the 247Sports composite rankings.
-Nix’s father, Patrick, played quarterback for the Tigers from 1992-95.
+Nix was a five-star prospect, rated the nation’s top dual-threat quarterback in the 247Sports composite rankings.
+Nix’s father, Patrick, played quarterback for the Tigers from 1992-95 and was his high school coach.

+“Obviously, it’s a dream come true,” Bo Nix said.
+“I’ve always wanted to play quarterback at Auburn.
+It’s a goal of mine that I’ve had for a long, long time, as far as I can remember.
+All the way back to throwing the football in the backyard with my dad, I wanted to play quarterback at Auburn.
+So it was just an awesome moment.
+You honestly couldn’t write it any better.”

 Nix and Gatewood emerged from a four-player competition in the spring, prompting former backup Malik Willis to transfer to Liberty.